dagbjorn/microcoffeeoncloud/README.md

 1. Log in to the [Identity and Access Management (IAM) dashboard](https://console.aws.amazon.com/iam) with your root user credentials.

 1. Create a new group and attach the managed policy `AdministratorAccess`.
-This is the easy solution, however, if you like to assign only the minimum number of required policies, see [Detailed policy configuration (permissions)](#eks-detailed-policy-config) below.
+This is the easy solution, however, if you like to assign only the minimum number of required policies, see [Minimum policy configuration (permissions)](#eks-minimum-policy-config) below.

 1. Add a new user with access type `Programmatic access`.
 Add the user to the group you created in the previous step.
-Then just follow the wizard to the end and create the user. :warning: Before closing the dialogue, make sure to make a note of the following information (or simply download the offered .csv file):
+Then just follow the wizard to the end and, finally, create the user. :warning: Before closing the dialogue, make sure to make a note of the following information (or simply download the offered .csv file):
    * AWS Management Console URL.
    * Access key ID.
    * Secret access key.